kaiachain/kaia-docs/docs/learn/computation/debug-tracing.md

 The go-to method is to calling the `debug_trace*` JSON-RPC APIs.

-### Tracer type
+### Tracer types

 To get traces with the debug API, you first need to decide what kind of information you want to learn.
 Most commonly, you'll want to use `callTracer` to understand the interaction between contracts i.e. internal transactions.
 There are other tracer types like `prestateTracer` and structLogger that allow you to debug the same transaction from multiple angles.
 Below lists some frequently used tracers.

 **NOTE**: Since Kaia v1.0.1 `callTracer` and `fastCallTracer` are identical as they consolidated to one native (Go) implementation.